 This project opens with a number of conceptual diagrams in order to address some features of medieval astronomy that are taken for granted throughout the Commedia.
 Dante does not explain the nature of the ecliptic or the motion of the Sun in his poem; instead, he builds astronomy into the poem with the immediate assumption that his readers will have some understanding of the basics of the Ptolemaic system.
 I have decided that it would be most effective and most efficient to cover those fundamental concepts prior to treating any sections of the poem.
 At the same time, however, I have also decided not to anticipate in my diagrams anything that Dante invents before it is presented to us.

 Dante is a poet who uses astronomy—not an astronomer who uses poetry.
 For this reason, it is critical to always bear in mind that astronomy in the Commedia serves as a tool in the poet’s endeavor to craft a compelling narrative.
 Part of that craft is world-building.
 In my study of Dantean astronomy, I have found that the astronomical references sprinkled throughout the poem incrementally underwrite a portion of this poetic process of world-building.
-For example, in Inferno 2, by means of an astronomical periphrasis Virgilio will quickly introduce the concept of the heavenly spheres, which will eventually come to serve as the setting for the entire third cantica.
-Similarly, in Purgatorio 4, by means of a lengthier and imagined discourse on astronomy Virgilio will generate a precise geographic location for Mount Purgatory, one of Dante’s most striking inventions and the setting of the entire second cantica.
-While astronomy is by no means the sole tool Dante uses to build out his world, it certainly does some of the heavy lifting.
+For example, in Inferno 2, by means of an astronomical periphrasis Virgil quickly introduces the concept of the heavenly spheres, which will eventually come to serve as the setting for the entire third cantica.
+Similarly, in Purgatorio 4, by means of a lengthier and imagined discourse on astronomy Virgil generates a precise geographic location for Mount Purgatory, one of Dante’s most striking inventions and the setting of the entire second cantica.
+While astronomy is by no means the sole tool Dante uses to build out his world, it certainly does much of the heavy lifting.